 The most important point in this section is to execute the so far missing legislative analysis.
 We need to have a clear picture about which laws we already have and whether they are fit for AI.
 The worst thing that the EU could do while promoting AI-innovation across the continent, is to create legal uncertainty by creating overlapping laws or by accepting a fragmented Digital Single Market with contradicting national systems.
 We need to acknowledge that Europe has excellent technology-neutral and principle-based legislation in place that is already (to large extents) future-oriented.
 Where laws like the GDPR, PLD, GPSD etc. are lacking something, the necessary improvements should be made in a review of that specific law.
 Only in a few exceptional cases, we actually see the need for AI lex specialis.

-If Europe continues to just concentrate on unrealistic worst-case-scenarios, it will never be able to fully embrace the potential of AI.
+If Europe continues to concentrate on worst-case-scenarios, it will never be able to fully embrace the potential of AI.
 At the same time, Europe needs to act much stronger against those existential threats that are already appearing in other parts of the world.
 Normative scoring of individuals - no matter if by governments or by private entities - is incongruous to our European values and traditions.
 We have a historical obligation to fight against such ideas or tendencies across Europe and should also categorically forbid the export of European AI-systems to third countries that would abuse them.

 What are the next steps?